-In this painting, you are going to be learning a technique called
+In this painting, you are going to be learning a a few techniques like

 double loading and

-Essentially what this means is, you will NOT clean off your brush before picking up the next color.
-You will have 2 or 3 colors on your brush at the same time, which is going to help you blend the colors in your sunset.
+Double loading means you’ll have 2 paint colors on your brush at one time.
+This means you will NOT clean off your brush before picking up the next color.
+This double loading technique is going to help you blend the colors in your sunset.